 - Health and Wellness benefits

-Benefits often translate to a healthy dollar amount.
+Employer benefits often translate to a healthy dollar amount.
 While your salary might be lower than expected, a robust bonus deal could help make up that disparity.

 How to Negotiate Your Salary — Even During a Crisis.